eyza-cod2/zpam3/README.md

 #### 2.3 Other
 <sub>
-[2.3.1] in sd, when last player dies, all players in defeated team are in spectator mode, but they can not move -&gt; fixed<br>
+[2.3.1] <del>in sd, when last player dies, all players in defeated team are in spectator mode, but they can not move -&gt; fixed</del><br>
+    <b>removed - now when all players from team are dead, camera is locked to location where last player die</b><br>
 [2.3.2] when max team limit is reached and other player disconnect, other players was unable to select team -&gt; fixed<br>
 [2.3.3] fixed bash pam mode (only pistols are allowed, disabled planting)<br>
 [2.3.4] a lot of code rewrited, removed unnessesary things (splitscreen, xbox codes, ...)<br>